Timing Your Sale

 We like to call this the 3 D’s… De-clutter, De-Personalize and De-tach!

 1) REMOVE Clutter!
 This is probably the LEAST expensive but MOST important thing for a home seller to do.
 Clean & simple living is the core of staging.
-Make sure to clean — even windows and closets!
+Make sure to clean the home thoroughly…don’t forget the windows and closets!
 Many aspects of your home will leave a lasting impression for your potential buyers.
 A clean & tidy home is vital.
 While you’re cleaning, make sure to put away your valuables and fragile belongings.
 PRIORITIZE repairs & upgrades.
 Buyers tend to want a solid home that appears to be well-cared for.
-Old & stained carpets, broken toilets, and locks that don’t work are some fixes that should be taken care of.
+Old & stained carpets, broken toilets, and locks that don’t work are some fixes that should be taken care of prior to listing.

 3) Try to detach yourself from the home little by little.
-This can be especially hard for sellers who have lived in their home for many years, or homes that were inherited by heirs.
-Be sure you’re ready to let go, and then try to treat it as a business decision as much as possible.
+We understand this can be especially hard for sellers who have lived in their home for many years, but we’re here for you!

 Consider CURB APPEAL.
 Sellers sometimes spend so much time making the inside look great that they forget about the outside.
 Trim the lawn, bushes & trees.
 Clean the roof, siding & walkways and consider turning on your exterior lights to welcome prospective buyers to your home.

 Is professional staging worth it?
-Yes, it often is.
-The right staging can draw a buyer’s attention away from perceived negatives in your home.
+Yes!
+It’s been our experience that staged listings get more views online and in person, and help a home to sell faster than an un-staged property.
+The right staging can draw a buyer’s attention away from perceived negatives in a home.
 Modern and colorful pieces can minimize especially small spaces, and clean-line furnishings can make dated spaces appear less so.
 We’ll work with you to decide which route to go so that your home “pops” the minute that new buyer drives up.

 Let’s move on to our last section on properly pricing your home for sale.